kresnasatya/navigator-kresna-me/README.md

-# Cloudflare Worker for Redirect to GitHub Profile
+# navigator.kresna.me

-This repo use to redirect to my GitHub profile with Cloudflare Worker.
+Navigate to my entity in internet with Cloudflare Workers and deploy with GitHub actions.

+## How to run?

+1. Clone repo.
+2. Use pnpm to install deps and use `pnpm run dev` to run in development mode.